opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 `inlang.rebase()`

 As I am writing this.
 This to me seems like a nice way to abstract working with remote git repos.
+Outside of scope of this RFC though.

 To summarize